Skip to Content

 Sunshine Slope

 The Sunshine Slope is a “maze” running up a small slope and in an opening that provides a spot for quiet reflection and listening to the surrounding nature.
-You’ll find cacoon swings that kids love to lay in, a viewing platform, and an alone zone.

 Music Circle

 The Music Circle is a collection of four music stations with child-friendly instruments designed in the shape of real instruments, such as the xylophone.
-The instruments have been well thought out, giving a balanced sound that remains harmonious when played together.

 Many kids have never used these types of instruments before, and this section provokes wonder and inspires creativity and engagement.
-The instruments can be played either alone or with others.

 Reflection Knoll

-The Reflection Knoll is located off of a path from the main trail, and after a short walk, you’ll find a circle of boulders to sit down on.
-Being surrounded by trees, it offers the perfect spot to reflect on the hike thus far, encouraging sensory development.
+The Reflection Knoll is located off the path from the main trail, and after a short walk, you’ll find a circle of boulders to sit down on.

 Meadow Run & Climb

-There are paths to run and jump around on, with wooden beams to balance on and test coordination, a log stairway to play on, nets to jump and balance on, and there are also benches available to sit down on and have a rest.
+You’ll also find a log stairway to play on, nets to jump and balance on, and benches available to sit down on and rest.

 Design Zone